-The surplus of the association for the financial year is \$212,224 (2019: \$81,191 surplus).
+The deficit of the association for the financial year is \$20,470 (2020: \$212,224 surplus).
 A review of operations of the association during the year found that the association continued to engage in its principal activity, the results of which are disclosed in the attached financial statements.